Shubh-Bharadwaj/RAG-Chatbot/README.md

 **- Retrieval:** Code for querying and accessing relevant data from the vector store.

 **- Chatbot:** Main logic for conversational flow and handling user interactions.

+**🛠️ Technologies & Tools Used**
+**- LangChain:** Framework for creating LLM applications with powerful data handling capabilities.
+**- Python Libraries:** For building the chatbot and managing data flow.
+**- Vector Stores:** Essential for embeddings and effective retrieval of contextual data.